-Well, Passover is just around the corner, and She Who Must Be Obeyed is busy polishing the wine cups and sterilizing the corkscrew.
+Well, Passover is upon us, and She Who Must Be Obeyed is busy polishing the wine cups and sterilizing the corkscrew.
 She’s given me a few minutes off from helping for good behavior (actually, for gross incompetence), so I’ll try to squeeze in a few appropriate words on the music of the season.

 Paul Robeson’s (1898-1976) is a remarkable story by any standards.
 His mother died when he was six, so he was raised by his father, an escaped slave who graduated college and served as minister of a Presbytarian church in Princeton, NJ until his politics got him fired.
 Robeson was the only black at Rutgers University, class valedictorian, and All-American football player.
 He put himself through Columbia law school by playing professional football and basketball.
 In his spare time, he starred in a play which played in New York and London.

 After Robeson quit his NY law firm (because a secretary refused to take dictation from a black man), his interests turned to the stage.
-He was the first to bring spirituals to the concert stage, and starred in plays by Eugene O’Neil and the original version of Porgy and Bess.
+He was the first to bring spirituals to the concert stage, starred in a play by Eugene O’Neil and was cast to star in the movie version of Porgy and Bess (till he was dropped for arguing politics with the director).
 In 1930 he went to London to play Othello (because no American stage company would employ him–although later, from 1943-45, his Othello became the longest running Shakespeare production on Broadway to this day).

 He also sang ‘Ol’ Man River‘ in the immensely popular Broadway musical and movie “Showboat”.
 It was written for him by Jerome Kern and Oscar Hammerstein (neither of whom were particularly black, but both of whom had slavery hard-wired in their cultural heritage).
 The song has become one of the definitive expressions of black suffering.
 Robeson later changed the lyrics to transform the song from a lament to an expression of defiance.